Setting up a trust so assets only go to children, grandchildren and direct bloodline descendants

 What if I:

-- lose my Will or my overseas home burns down?
+- What happens to my Will if my overseas home burns down?

-- put Specific Gifts in Wills for foreign assets
+- Should Specific Gifts be included in Wills for foreign assets?

 Assets not in your Will